 And let's face it: even moderate TV use can't be considered GOOD for your child.
 We've already discussed the fact that preschoolers who watch TV are rated as less creative by their teachers.
 Did you know that elementary school kids who watch TV have more fears than kids who don't, and that the same is true of their parents?
 That middle schoolers who watch TV are much more likely to be sexual with other kids?
 That the more TV teens watch, the more likely they are to be sexual earlier, and the more likely they are to have body image issues and eating disorders?

 It sounds like you're lumping two year olds in with teenagers!

 Most of the time, two year olds who get used to watching TV become eight year olds who like to watch TV who become fifteen year olds who like to watch TV.
 I personally would rather have my fifteen year old watch minimal TV, because research shows that the more TV people watch, the less healthy they are physically and emotionally.
 But obviously a fifteen year old is deciding what to do with his own time most of the time.
 And that's the real point: kids who start out with the habit of TV usually retain it as an important part of their lives and are influenced by it at each stage.
 And the more TV teens watch, the less healthy they are emotionally.
 (I admit that this is a chicken or egg dilemma, of course.)

 What about computer games?
 Those seem different; my child doesn't just zone out, she is engaged and I think she is learning arithmetic!

-I feel less strongly against computer games than TV, because they engage the brain more, because there are no commercials, and because the parent theoretically can control which games their children use.
+I feel less strongly against educational computer games than TV, because they engage the brain more, because there are no commercials, and because the parent theoretically can control which games their children use.
 However, kids may start out with a Harry Potter game at age six and end up with Grand Theft Auto when they're twelve.
 And computer games are, if anything, even more addictive.